Jump to

 As a suggestion, the orbiting electron does not radiate away its attached light

-Because it is the attached light itself that is being directed around the nucleus
+Because it is the attached light itself

-Physics could perhaps be easy to understand if we had a computer program model that enabled us to watch atoms and particles interact with each other
+That enabled us to watch atoms and particles interact with each other

-The Standard model of particle physics is based on quantum field theory, and the atom is modelled by calculating the probability of where the electron may be found, when a measurement is taken to determine the electron's position, when the electron is near a proton
+And the atom is modelled by calculating the probability of where the electron may be found, when a measurement is taken to determine the electron's position, when the electron is near a proton

-This appears to make any atom other than the single electron hydrogen atom
+Other than the single electron hydrogen atom

 Difficult for the mathematics of quantum field theory to model the atom

-On the other hand, if the electron and proton were to be modelled as non quantum mechanical particles, then it might be possible to model any atom, no matter how complex
+Then it might be possible to model any atom, no matter how complex

 Here is an old video that discusses the mechanism of the atom in the model